zettastor/zettastor.github.io/src/pages/en/compile.md

 ```

 ## III.
 Compiling the code
-To build the package, Use the following commands in the directory where `pengyun-root/pom.xml` is located
+To build the package, use the following commands in the directory where `pengyun-root/pom.xml` is located
 ```bash
 # Update version number from system environment
 mvn versions:set-property -Dproperty=libthrift.version -DnewVersion=$(thrift --version | awk '{print $3}')